 “Failure is an event, not a person” Zig Zigler

 It is our choice to believe lies or the truth about ourselves.
-Now that you know the truth, there is yet another choice.
+Now that you know the truth, there is yet another choice regarding how to forgive yourself.
 Read on.

 Why is it important to forgive yourself?

 It is important that you learn how to forgive yourself.

 Unforgiveness for anything or anyone creates a miserable prison.
 Our enemy does not want us to experience God’s freedom found in Jesus Christ.
 If Satan can convince us that lies are the truth, he has already won.
 He usually throws in a tiny bit of truth to make it seem correct.
 Scripture says that he is the father of lies.

 You will never be able to heal if you don’t learn how to forgive yourself.
 That raw, emotional realization of what happened in your past will continue to haunt you.
 Forgiveness helps us heal and move on.
 It allows us to enjoy the people around us when we are not self-absorbed in our own feelings of guilt.
 It helps us find purpose in life.
 It frees us to love God and love others.

 Do you long for joy in your life right now?
 Do you want hope for the future?
 Do you wish you had peace with the past?
 The bottom line is that forgiveness is a choice, not a feeling.
 You must learn how to forgive yourself.

 Regardless of who has done wrong, this is what God says.

 “Never take matters into your own hands.
 Punishment belongs to me, says the LORD.
 I will set the record straight”( Romans 12:18, my personal paraphrase.)